mynamealok/Spam_SMS_Detection/README.md

 # sms-spam-detector-new
-End to end code for the email spam classifier project
+End to end code for the sms spam detector project